 This indicates the number of times residents are rehospitalized per 1,000 days of short-term patient care.
 There is generally a correlation between staying out of the hospital and the quality of rehabilitation services.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of autonomy with activities of daily living typically correlates with higher quality rehabilitation.
+This is the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.
+Higher levels of independence with ADL's usually correlates with better rehabilitation services.